anharrington/handsonpython/rstP/graphics.rst

 The exact coordinates for the parts were determined by a number of trial-and-error refinements to the program.
 An advantage of graphics is that you can *see* the results of your programming, and make changes if you do not like the results!
+In this simple system, there is not a good way to predict the dimensions of text on the screen.

 The final action is to have the user signal to close the window.
 Just as with waiting for keyboard input from ``input``,